Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/fi/learn-faq.md

 However, once you've set up a validator and have registered your intention it does not mean that you will be included in the _active set_ right away.
 The validators are elected to the active set based on the results of an election algorithm known as [Phragmen's method](learn-phragmen).
 Phragmen's method tries to accomplish two goals: 1) select `n` members from a larger set based on stake-weighted votes and 2) equalize the stake backing each validator as much as possible.

 You will likely want to campaign your validator to the community in order to get more backing.
 You are looking for _nominators_ that will put up their tokens to increase the stake for your validator.
-For validators who cannot acquire the minimum stake from the community, Parity and Web3 Foundation also run a joint program called [Thousand Validators](https://thousand-validators.axialunar.network/#/) that will nominate validators if they apply and fit the requirements.
+For validators who cannot acquire the minimum stake from the community, Parity and AXIACoin Foundation also run a joint program called [Thousand Validators](https://thousand-validators.axialunar.network/#/) that will nominate validators if they apply and fit the requirements.

 ### How are validators rewarded?